 - Consider the exposure of specific population groups (e.g. infants and children, people following specific diets, etc.) to BFRs through food and indicate the relative importance of other non-dietary sources.

 - Explore whether individual compounds can be used as markers for dietary exposure to BFRs.

 - Identify potential data gaps for the five groups of BFRs.

 The EU has adopted legislation to reduce or halt the sale and use of certain BFRs to protect health and the environment.

 Directive 2003/11/EC, which amends Directive 76/769/EEC on the marketing and use of certain dangerous substances and preparations, bans the sale of two commercial mixtures of PBDEs, known as PentaBDE and OctaBDE, in concentrations higher than 0.1% by mass.

 From July 2006, under Directive 2002/95/EC, all new electrical and electronic equipment can no longer contain PBBs and PBDEs in any concentration.
 In July 2008, a third PBDE mixture, DecaBDE, originally exempted from the restrictions, was also banned by the European Court of Justice (ECJ).

-In June 2009, to assess the need for regulatory measures as regards BFRs in food, under Article 29(1) of Regulation (EC) No 178/2002, the Commission asked EFSA for five scientific opinions on the risks to human health related to the presence of BFRs in food.
+In June 2009, to assess the need for regulatory measures as regards BFRs in food, the Commission asked EFSA for five scientific opinions on the risks to human health related to the presence of BFRs in food.